yungemre/CovalentDocking_AutoDock/README.txt

    Use AutoDockTools to generate GPF files for Autogrid:

-   The rigid files PDBQT files created in step 3 must be placed in the working directory!
+   The rigid PDBQT files created in step 3 must be placed in the working directory!

 	<path>/MGLToolsPckgs/AutoDockTools/Utilities24/prepare_gpf4.py -r protein_rigid.pdbqt\
                 -x ligand_flex.pdbqt\